kannikakabilar/Kannika-Notas/Checkpoint/README.md

 24\.
 BFS Q that tests your Sorting knowledge - LeetCode Q2471

 25\.
 Interesting and Unique BFS Q - (need to study) - LeetCode Q967

+**Note:** A common BFS / DFS Q (that's not included here) is to check if a given graph is bipartite

+<h3 style="color:#0303ad">Recursion and Divide-&-Conquer</h3>

+26\.
+LeetCode Q779 - Need to study
+<br>Hint-Note: Build a tree when working with binary num replacements

+27\.
+LeetCode Q390 - Don't understand - (Math related)

+28\.
+LeetCode Q105, Q106, Q889(~slightly trickier)
+<br>Self-Note: If you can do Q105, then you can do Q106

+**Note:** A common Div&Conq Q (that's not included here) is to find the closest pair of points,given a list of points.

+<h3 style="color:#0303ad">Binary Search</h3>

+- rotated sorted array search
+- find peaks in array
+- kth smallest element in a sorted matrix